2015 was the year of the volunteer, with over 43 individuals providing 453 days of support for Canterbury Museums & Galleries!

 Please put “Collections Volunteer” in the subject line.

-When I was looking for work experience role sin Marketing, I was lucky enough to come across an opportunity with Canterbury Heritage.
+When I was looking for work experience role sin Marketing, I was lucky enough to come across an opportunity with Canterbury Museums.
 The whole team are welcoming, friendly and encouraging.

 The team immediately makes you feel welcome and at ease.
 Nothing is too much trouble; always willing to take time out of their busy day to advise me on marketing skills and how to develop myself.
 I was given all sorts of tasks, so no two days were the same and I learned loads of different skills, including editing images to the correct sizes, compiling newsletters, writing press releases, writing blogs, collecting surgery data, inputting survey data into spreadsheets, uploading content to the website… the list goes on.